Skip to content

 6. Terms and conditions

-Clarify any additional details about your service guarantees, your HVAC company’s insurance policy, payments, and termination policy.
+Clarify any additional details about your service plan and guarantees, as well as your HVAC company’s insurance policy, payments, and termination policy.

 Be sure to answer the following questions:

-• What type of business insurance coverage do you have?
-(Include all required insurance such as workers compensation, liability insurance, etc.)
+• What type of business insurance coverage do you have (workers’ compensation, liability insurance, etc.)?

 7. Invoice schedule and payment terms

-The payment terms of your HVAC maintenance contract should tell customers:
+The payment terms of your HVAC maintenance contract should tell customers important information like:

-Leave a space at the end for both you and your customer to sign off on the contract, along with the date the contract was signed.
+Leave a space at the end for both you and your customer to sign the contract, along with the date the contract was signed.

 DocuSign Jobber integration draft settings